cryptexfinance/documentation/docs/intro/how_to_use_cryptex.md

 ### Things you can do on Cryptex Finance

 - Long/Short a growing number of synthetic assets.
-- Trade upto 100x leverage
+- Trade up to 100x leverage
 - provide liquidity passively for making markets in exchange for rewards.